African Americans in Los Angeles, 1945–2000 Content and Text for Curriculum

 - A collection of over 45 oral histories — interviews of members of the African-American community, most on audio, some on video, including short summaries of each interview.
 Sample interview with Gwen Green.

-- A curriculum set of 10 lessons (4 already finished) that supports the History-Social Science Content Standards for California Public Schools in the 11th grade: United States History and Geography: Continuity and Change in the Twentieth Century
+- A curriculum set of 4 units, including multiple lessons, that are aligned with the History-Social Science Content Standards for California Public Schools in the 11th grade: United States History and Geography: Continuity and Change in the Twentieth Century

 Major Components and Principles of the 11th Grade Curriculum